top of page

 If the source wants to convey an emotion or share a thought with the receiver, she must first transform it into a message with facial expressions, gestures, body movements, sounds, or words, and then transmit this message to at least one of the receiver's sensory organs using a specific tool.

-Metonymy is a form of attribution by which a thing or a concept is not called by its own name, but by the name of something intimately associated with that thing or concept.
-When we use metonymic expressions, we do not mean to make an analogy, however; we simply use it as a descriptive and mental shortcut.
+Anthropomorphism may be applied to metonymic as well as inanimate entities.
+Metonymy is a form of attribution by which a thing or a concept is not called by its own name but by the name of something intimately associated with that thing or concept.
+When we use metonymic expressions, we do not mean to make an analogy, however; we simply use it as a descriptive mental shortcut.
 In this sense, it can be understood as another economy strategy.
 Metonymic names are often used as informal equivalents of the formally established names.

-For example, in these sentences, okul stands for all school students, tribünler imply all those sitting or standing on the stands, and Anadolu is used to refer to the people living in the region of Anatolia:
+In the Turkish examples below, the metonymically-transformed collective noun okul stands for all school students, the collective noun tribünler imply all those sitting or standing on the stands, and the collective entity Anadolu can be used to refer to the people living in the region of Anatolia:

 Bütün okul hayret etti.